top of page

 • Tarantulas feed on live insects.
 Adult tarantulas can be fed one or two appropriately sized food items, or a few smaller prey, once a week to once every 14 days.
 Remove all uneaten food from the tarantulas enclosure

 • Tarantulas should be given plenty of hiding places.
 Fake plants can add cover.
-Cork bark flats and tubes are good choices for burrows or hiding spots
+Cork bark flats and tubes are good choices for burrows or hiding spots.
+Avoid décor with sharp edges as it could puncture a tarantula’s abdomen.

 • • Be sure to spot clean your tarantulas removing any waste, or uneaten food